Syed Abdul Rahim

 Syed Abdul Rahim (17 August 1909 – 11 June 1963), popularly known as Rahim Saab, was an Indian football coach and manager of the India national team from 1950 until his death in 1963, and a former player.
 He is regarded as the architect of modern Indian football.
-Basically a teacher by profession, he was a good motivator and his tenure as a coach is regarded as a "golden age" of football in India.
+A teacher by profession, he was a strong motivator and his tenure as a coach is regarded as the "golden age" of football in India.

-Under his stewardship, the India national team were renowned for their technical qualities and tactical innovations.
-They went on to win Gold medals in Asian Games of—(1951-Delhi and 1962-Jakarta), play semi-finals of the Summer Olympics—(1956-Melbourne) making India the first ever Asian country to achieve this place, win the titles of Colombo Cup for the years of—(1952-Colombo and 1954-Calcutta and came runners-up in Pestabola Merdeka—(1959 Kuala Lumpur).
+Under his stewardship, the India national team earned superiority in both technical qualities and tactical innovations, and got the nickname "Brazil of Asia".
+They went on to win gold medals in Asian Games of—(1951-Delhi and 1962-Jakarta), played semi-finals of the Summer Olympics—(1956-Melbourne) making India the first ever Asian country to achieve this place, win the titles of Asian Quadrangular Football Tournament for the years of—(1952-Colombo and 1954-Calcutta and came runners-up in Pestabola Merdeka—(1959 Kuala Lumpur).

 Playing career

-Rahim was born on 17 August 1909 in Hyderabad, British India.
-In his early years, he was a school teacher.
-After taking football seriously in his life, Rahim represented the football team of Osmania University, from where he did his graduation and played for a team "Eleven Hunters" that was made up of current and former students of the college.
+Rahim was born on 17 August 1909 in Hyderabad, Hyderabad State, British India.
+In his early years, he worked as a school teacher.
+After taking football seriously, Rahim represented the football team of Osmania University, from where he graduated.
+He also played for a team named "Eleven Hunters", consisting of then enrolled and former students of the college.

-After his journey as a teacher, Rahim returned to the college to complete his arts degree.
+After his journey as a teacher, Rahim returned to his college to complete his arts degree.
 Thereafter, he worked as the teacher successively in Kachiguda Middle School, Urdu Sharif School, Darul-ul-Uloom High School and Chaderghat High School.
-He then took a diploma in physical education and took charge of sports activities in the last two schools he served as teacher.
+He then got a diploma in physical education and took charge of sports in the last two schools he served as teacher.

-Rahim was a professional footballer for a while, as he had represented Qamar Club, which was then considered to be one of the best teams in the local league.
-Rahim also played for the Dutch Amateur League club HSV Hoek in the Nederlands, before going on to become a manager.
+Rahim was a professional footballer for a while, representing Qamar Club, which was then considered to be one of the best teams in the local league.
+Rahim also played for the Dutch Amateur League club HSV Hoek in the Netherlands, before going on to become a manager.